Reddington Rock Riding Club

 The woods themselves consist largely of oak, especially red oak, which provide valuable food and shelter for deer, turkeys and other wildlife.

-The forest is a popular with hikers, mountain bikers and of course horse back riders.
+The forest is a popular with horseback riders, hikers, and mountain bikers.

 A Brief History of Reddington Rock Riding Club